Two children killed in house fire in North Carolina - NewsBreak

 Two children killed in house fire in North Carolina

-FOREST CITY, N.C — Fire officials say two children have died in a house fire in North Carolina.
+FOREST CITY, N.C.
+(AP) — Fire officials say two children have died in a house fire in North Carolina.

 Forest City Fire Chief Ferrell Hamrick said the fire was in Bostic, just outside Forest City, at a home in the 100 block of Bostic-Sunshine Highway.
 He said the children who died were both believed to be under 4 years old.
 No other injuries were reported.